DinoChan/DinoChan/README.md

 ### Hi there 👋

 My name is Dino Chan.
-I was born in China.
-I'm a Windows Developer.

 ### Contact me